Acid reflux / heartburn

 Returns and refunds - unwanted items can be returned within 14 working days for a full refund.

-Acid reflux, acid indigestion and heartburn
+Acid reflux, acid indigestion, and heartburn

 Frequency of acid indigestion

 GPs normally investigate acid reflux symptoms when they are severe, are changing, or do not respond to simple antacid and acid suppressant treatments.
 This is to exclude more serious causes, including ulcers and cancers, that could require different treatments.

 Medication and dosage

-The starting dose of Losec is one 10mg capsule daily.
+The starting dose of omeprazole 10mg (Losec or generic) is one capsule daily.
 This can be doubled to two 10mg capsules daily if symptoms are not controlled by the lower dose.
 It can be taken regularly for up to 4 weeks.
 After this, one or two 10mg omeprazole capsules daily can also be taken on an 'as required' basis when symptoms flare up.

 When to consult a doctor